mtkirby/mkrecon/README.md

 - wfuzz script will remove most common detected number of lines/chars so that only anomalous data is shown
 - discover kafka and pull records
 - discover redis and pull records
+- discover zookeeper and pull records
+- discover mesos and pull records
 - show nfs shares and content
 - show rsync shares and content
 - show smb shares and content